Auto enrolment and Re-enrolment

 The law does not require every employed person to be enrolled, there are age and earnings limits which require varying treatment and result in differing outcomes.
 For those who are not enrolled into a pension scheme automatically the opportunity to opt in to a scheme will be provided.
 Any member of staff, once enrolled into a pension scheme, may elect to opt out of the scheme in question, but there are time limits for doing so therefore it is important that members read the guidance available.
-The legislation also dictates that every three years employers are required to re-enrol all eligible staff who, at that time, are not members of a qualifying pension scheme.
+The legislation also dictates that, at a set date every three years, employers are required to re-enrol all eligible staff who, at that time, are not members of a qualifying scheme.

 The National Employment Savings Trust

 Employees in grades UE01-UE05 or equivalent will be auto enrolled into the National Employment Savings Trust (NEST).